mainettis/darksun/docs/workflow.md

 #### Toolset

-I can't give you a lot of direction here.
+After installing the module and attempt to open the module in the toolset, you will be given the option to open the `.mod` file or open the folder directory as a module.
+In order for the unpack process to work correctly, **you must opt to open the folder directory as a module**.
+Beyond that, I can't give you a lot of direction here.
 If you're adding content via the toolset, then do your thing and save your work when you're done.

 #### Other Files